 Haub’s experiment “proved” that it is possible to lose weight even while eating junk food.
 The only thing that mattered was that a person burned more calories than they ate — in other words, be in a calorie deficit.

 Stories about this experiment — and the subsequent like that people can eat anything they want on a calorie deficit — spread like wildfire.
-It’s easy to understand why; Haub’s findings are welcome news to people who want to lose weight but are struggling to learn how to stop eating junk food and sugar
+Haub’s findings are encouraging for those looking to lose weight but find it challenging to stop eating junk food and sugar; it’s easy to see why this is the case.

 But while it is possible for people to eat anything they want and lose weight on a calorie deficit, people who fill their daily calories with empty calories (sugary snacks, chips, and sodas) will not be as healthy or see the same type of results as folks who eat healthy, nutrient-rich foods.